Learning Admissible Heuristics for A*: Theory and Practice: Background

 Case 3 is only needed if the heuristic is inconsistent.
 After generating and evaluating all children of $s$, we remove $s$ from $\open$ and place it in $\closed$.
 This procedure continues until the $\goal$ state is selected from $\open$ for expansion, at which point the algorithm terminates with a path to $\goal$.

 \paragraph{Abstraction-Based Heuristics.}

 As a form of abstraction heuristics, Pattern Databases (PDBs) simplify a graph $V$ by applying a homomorphic transformation to obtain a reduced state space $\phi(V)$.
 For example, a \(3 \times 3\) Rubik’s Cube contains 26 cubies—12 edges, 8 corners, and 6 centers—as illustrated in Figure \ref{fig: cubes}.
 One can abstract away the edges and centers to construct an 8-corner PDB with $8!\times 3^{7}$ states, in contrast to the $4.33 \times 10^{19}$ states in the original graph.
 Within this abstract representation, if there is an edge between $v_{1}$ and $v_{2}$ in $V$, an edge will also be present between $\phi(v_{1})$ and $\phi(v_{2})$ in $\phi(V)$.
 Thus, all distances are admissible, and all states from $V$ that reduce to the same state in $\phi(V)$ have identical heuristic values.
 More details regarding the reduction from states in $V$ to states in $\phi(V)$ are shown in Figure \ref{fig:pdb} in Appendix \ref{sec: pdb specifics}.
+The PDB stores the perfect heuristic value (optimal distance to the abstract goal) for every abstract state, obtained by running an optimal search in the abstract state space.
 During the search, the current state is mapped to $\phi(v)$, and a ranking function \citep{myrvold2001ranking} is used to assign a unique integer to the abstract state.
 This functions as an index in the lookup table to retrieve the the precomputed distance to the abstract goal, which serves as the heuristic value $h(v)$.
 Compression techniques \citep{felner2007compressed, helmert2017variable} reduce the size of the PDB by grouping entries and only storing the lowest heuristic value from the group, which maintains admissibility.

 \paragraph{Preliminaries for Sample Complexity Analysis.}

 We use \textit{pseudo-dimension} \citep{Pollard1984-zp}, a central concept for measuring the complexity of a class of real-valued functions, as the foundation of our analysis.
 The definition of \textit{pseudo-dimension} is as follows.